thewca/wca-regulations/wca-regulations_2012.md

     - A3d3) When 12 seconds of inspection have elapsed, the judge shall call 'GO', and the competitor shall start the solve.
 - A4) Starting the solve:
   - A4b) The competitor must place his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
-    - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
+    - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the beginning of the solve.
 Penalty: time penalty (+2 seconds).
   - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thus starting the timer.
-    - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
+    - A4d1) The competitor must start the solve within 15 seconds of the beginning of the inspection.
 Penalty: time penalty (+2 seconds).
-    - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
+    - A4d2) The competitor must start the solve within 17 seconds of the beginning of the inspection.
 Penalty: disqualification of the attempt (DNF).
   - A4e) Time penalties for Starting the Solve are cumulative.
 - A5) During the solve:
   - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt (DNF).
   - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
 Penalty: disqualification of the attempt (DNF).
-- A6) Ending the solve:
+- A6) Stoping the solve:
-  - A6a) The competitor ends the solve by releasing the puzzle and then stopping the timer.
+  - A6a) The competitor stops the solve by releasing the puzzle and then stopping the timer.
-    - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has finished.
+    - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has stopped the solve.
-    - A6a2) When using a stopwatch without a Stackmat, the competitor's default signal consists of the release of any puzzle(s) in hand and the placing of his hands on the surface, with palms down.
-The competitor and the judge may agree upon another appropriate notification before the start of the solve.
+    - A6a2) When using a stopwatch without a Stackmat, the competitor's default notification signal consists of the release of any puzzle(s) in his hand and the placing of his hands on the surface, with palms down.
+The competitor and the judge may agree upon another appropriate notification before the beginning of the solve.
   - A6b) The competitor is responsible for stopping the timer correctly.
     - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt shall be replaced by an additional attempt.
 A competitor forfeits his right to said additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
     - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher, then the attempt shall be disqualified (DNF), unless the competitor can demonstrate to the WCA Delegate's satisfaction that the timer malfunctioned during the attempt.